StungEye-RRC/Just-The-Docs-Template/docs/06-Stashing/Stashing.md

 ## Restoring Stashed Changes

 To restore stashed changes, use:

--`git stash pop` - Re-applies the changes and removes them from the stash.
+- `git stash pop` - Re-applies the changes and removes them from the stash.
--`git stash apply` - Re-applies the changes but keeps them in the stash.
+- `git stash apply` - Re-applies the changes but keeps them in the stash.

 ## Other Helpful Stash Commands

 `git stash list`: Review all your stashes before deciding to apply or drop them.

 `git stash drop`: Removes the most recent stash from the stack without applying it.

 `git stash branch <branchname>`: Creates a new branch based on the popped stash.

 `git stash clear`: This command removes all your stashes.

 `git stash pop 'stash@{n}`: Pop a specific stash seen in `git stash list`.